 It is obvious that users will never notice that the URL is redirecting to a different page unless they spot the change in the URL address.
 But, as long as the content is similar to what they are looking for, users will not get affected.
 So, to keep visitors happy, adding 301 Redirect is fine.

-If search engines find a URL with 301 Redirect on it, they will follow the redirect to the new URL and will de-index the old page.
+Does 301 redirect SEO impact ? they will follow the redirect to the new URL and will de-index the old page.
 They will also pass link juice to the new URL, but not 100 percent.

 As per theory, search engine will remove the old page from their index.
 This may take a few weeks, but not more than that.

-- When and how to use Canonical Tag?
+- How to use Canonical Tag in SEO?

 Usage of re-canonical is purely for the benefit of search engines.
 There will arise several situations when a number of web pages will have similar or identical content.
 As we all know that duplicate content should be avoided, this is when you should use re-canonical.

-Fox example if you have two pages listing the same series of products, content but different URLs, Google will index both the pages and will pick up the one it believes the most relevant and could filter the page you want to be appearing in the SERPs.
-By placing the canonical tag, on the alphabetical pages, you are telling that the price page is your preferred choice.
-This also tells the search engine that you praise the content of both the pages.
+For example, if you have two pages listing the nearly same series of products but different URLs, the Search engine will index both pages. and will pick up the one it believes is the most relevant and could filter the page you want to appear in the SERPs.

 - When not to Use Canonical Tag?